EngAlaaEmad/behavioral-cloning/README.md

 The project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
+* video.py to create videos of the test drives

+Additionally, other files which were not uploaded due to their large size:
 * model.h5 containing a trained convolution neural network
-* P4_writeup.md summarizing the results
 * video_tr1.mp4 showing a video recording of the vehicle driving autonomously with model.h5 on track 1
 * video_tr2.mp4 showing a video recording of the vehicle driving autonomously with model.h5 on track 2